 Driftwood is a tiny borough located in the state of Pennsylvania.
 With a population of 35 people and just one neighborhood, Driftwood is the 1125th largest community in Pennsylvania.
 Driftwood has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Driftwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Driftwood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Driftwood is a borough of managers, construction workers and builders, and professionals.
 There are especially a lot of people living in Driftwood who work in management occupations (42.86%), computer science and math (28.57%), and office and administrative support (0.00%).

 Also of interest is that Driftwood has more people living here who work in computers and math than 95% of the places in the US.